skoolkid/skoolkit/sphinx/source/skool-macros.rst

 See :ref:`stringParameters` for details on alternative ways to supply the ``text`` parameter.

+See also the :ref:`SIM` macro, which can not only time instructions, but also track changes to register values as code is executed.

 See also the ``Timings`` configuration parameter for :ref:`sna2skool.py <sna2skool-conf>`, which can be used to show instruction